2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v21/_changes06.00.md

 #### Internal and Code Hygiene

 1. EAV UI: Update Angular and other NPM dependencies to latest versions, which also fixed some security issues
+1. Memory info: Include compressed size and total size uncompressed.